surya070/ICS-Intrusion-Detection-System/README.md

-# ICS Intrusion Detection (MIT Bangalore Hackathon)
+# ICS Intrusion Detection System

 This project is a **minimal Industrial Control System (ICS) simulation** designed to detect anomalies in Modbus/TCP traffic in real time.
 It combines: